 How can I become an IA for one of your classes?
 Thank you for your interest in assisting my classes on Social Computing, Prototyping, Startup Studio, and Civic Design.
 Becoming an undergraduate IA (instructional assistant) is a great way to get mentoring experience and to reinforce the course material.
 To become an IA, first take my course and do a good job; students must earn an A or A- to be considered.
 Take the course early enough so that you can serve as an IA in your senior or junior year.
 If you’re ready, apply to be an IA here and send me a quick email to let me know you’re keen.

 How can I earn your letter of recommendation when I apply for jobs or graduate school?
 I am more than happy to write a letter of recommendation for students who do a good job on either a research project in the lab or as a teaching/instructional assistant.
 Unfortunately I do not have capacity or enough history to write letters for students who only take my classes (even if you do earn an A).
 I need to work with you so that I have material to write about.
 When you are ready to ask me for a letter, be sure to give me a few weeks advance notice and to create a list of your activities and accomplishments.
 Once I agree to write your letter, please fill out this release form and email it to firstname.lastname@example.org.
 When you apply for jobs/schools, make sure to list my UCSD email address so that I receive the letter requests.

 Talks and Travel Log

 Academic life has provided wonderful opportunities travel, give talks, and see the world.
 I often try to extend my trips to conferences so that I have time to experience the local culture and food.
-This record of travel will help me remember all the places.
+This record of travel helps me remember all the places.